September 14 2023 | 9 Min Read

 It was those three things — solid proof, reliability borne of comparable experience and a hard number — that galvanized the company’s commitment to throw out the busted stuff and find a better way forward.

 Within 48 hours of that presentation, the company had stepped away from the drop trailers.
 Their habit of single-carrier dependence was out the window.
-We swiftly equipped them with a crew of steadfast carriers who were primed to keep their shipments moving at highly competitive rates.
+We swiftly equipped them with a crew of steadfast freight service carriers who were primed to keep their shipments moving at highly competitive rates.

 It kept getting better too.